Carlo13gen/ConditionalTextGeneration/README.md

 - The input file which contains the beginning of the sentences to generate (--input_file)
 - A parameter called nucleus (--nucleus)

+Generated captions are written in the "output.txt" file.

 #### Evaluation Phase
 After the generation phase, by running the [Evaluation.py](https://github.com/Carlo13gen/ConditionalTextGeneration/blob/main/Evaluation.py) a score is assigned to the generation performed.